 Another Tuscan typical dish of Ferragosto, originating from the village of Pitigliano in Maremma, is the Biscotto di mezz’agosto – literally “Half August cookie”– a donut with anise flavor, that farmers usually had during the harvest.

-Other typical food that we use to have at Ferragosto are the bruschetta, fish-fry, barbecue with scampi, ribs and sausages, Florentine t-bone steak, pizza, or grilled vegetables.
+Other traditional foods that we use to have at Ferragosto are bruschetta, fish-fry, barbecue with scampi, ribs and sausages, Florentine t-bone steak, pizza, or grilled vegetables.

 The typical Bruschetta